Vincent-Kowalski/Vincent-Kowalski.github.io/projects/openfoam.md

 permalink: /projects/openfoam/
 ---

-# Parameter study of the incidence angle on a NACA wing profile (OpenFOAM)

 ## Context
 During my Erasmus study trip at the Karlsruher Insitut für Technology in Germany I attended a very qualitative course given by Dr.-Ing.
 Stroh on OpenFOAM CFD.
 This was my first ever contact with CFD and it went very smoothly since Dr Stroh was not only a very good technician but also a remarquable teacher. <br/>
 <br/>